 They are vaccinated at weaning time, and de-wormed twice a year.
 Antibiotics are only used when their well being depends upon it.
 At no point do we use hormones or growth stimulants to quicken growth to butcher size.
 Steers head into the feed yard approximately 3 months prior to their butcher date.
 This gives them adequate time to adjust to a grain based diet and not have health issues associated to being put on a grain diet too quickly.
 Even though their destiny is the dinner plate, their well being up to that point is our utmost concern.

-We call and set up butcher dates months in advance.
+We call and set up butcher dates months/years in advance.
 We primarily use two butchers in the area.
 Wahoo Meat Locker, that is a fully USDA certified locker and North Bend Meats.
 We also offer the option of delivering to a locker of your specification, but that requires the purchase of an entire beef and you setting up the butcher date.

 Upon delivery and butchering, carcasses are hung for approximately 2 weeks to provide aging and then cut.
 After they cut the beef, it is ready for pick up.
 Remember to bring coolers and boxes when picking up your beef.

 We and our butchers request that you call in your cutting instructions prior to the butcher date of your beef.
 This insures proper cutting of your beef to your specification.
 First timer and not sure what cuts you want or like, the butcher shops will gladly walk you through the cutting of your beef.

 ALL BUTCHER DATES FOR 2023, 2024, and 2025 HAVE BEEN SET!
 GET ORDERS IN EARLY TO BE GUARANTEED A BEEF!

 We often sell beef in quarter, half, or whole beefs.

 half ≈ 225 lbs ± lbs of Hanging Weight*

 whole ≈ 450 ± lbs of Hanging Weight*

 Our cost is usually around